What is Elementary Education, its Importance & What are the Issues with Elementary Education

 Teacher Issues

-Now we shall also debate issues with teachers that our primary education is facing.
+We shall also debate issues with teachers our primary education faces.

 1. Teachers Education Graduate

-Many of teachers are not even graduated, so they can’t teach properly due to lack of training.
+Many of teachers are not even graduated, so they can’t teach appropriately due to a lack of training.

 2. Teacher with High School